Christinamack8/World_Weather_Analysis/README.md

 <img width="971" alt="WeatherPy_travel_map_markers" src="https://user-images.githubusercontent.com/95730183/152901988-6c278251-50af-4e51-b515-e37a9113bcbe.png">

 ### Summary
 Using travelers weather preferences, Google Maps Directions API, and the OpenWeatherMap we were able to create an itinerary to fit customers vacation needs.
-We could continue this analysis by using thier budget prefernces when choosing the hotels from the Google Directions API.
+We could continue this analysis by using thier budget criteria when choosing the hotels from the Google Directions API.